steadylearner/react-easy-markdown/README.md

   return (
     <section className="App">
       <MarkdownPreview
-        // value={html(test)} // for we allow sanitize false and allow html, it should show the same result value={example} // default value is ""
+        value={example} // default value is ""
         markedOptions={{
           langPrefix: "hljs ", // hljs prefix for react-easy-md has its code part to used with it
           sanitize: false, // allow html
           breaks: true,
-          // baseUrl: "/s" This api is describe at "marked" webpage.
-          // but it doesn't seem to be working with react-easy-md
-          // It wasn't included in original source code
-          // and you can do the same with prefixWithReplacement }}
+        }}
         prefixWithReplacement={[
           ["s-", `${website}`],